MeghaGajbhiye/Datapump-workshop/LabGuide400.md

 ## Required Artifacts

 - An oracle cloud account with Autonomous Data Warehouse Cloud Service.
-- FileZilla or any SFTP software.
+- FileZilla or any SFTP software for windows.

 ### **STEP 1**: Download Instant Client.